getsentry/rb/docs/index.rst

     })

 In this case we set up 8 nodes on four different server processes on the same host.
-The `hosts` parameter is a mapping of hosts to conenct to.
+The `hosts` parameter is a mapping of hosts to connect to.
 The key of the dictionary is the host ID (an integer) and the value is a dictionary of parameters.
 The `host_defaults` is a dictionary of optional defaults that is filled in for all hosts.
 This is useful if you